Senior Monitoring Officer for CSO Grants

 Ahmed works at the Foundation Headquarters in Alexandria as an office clerk, with responsibilities ranging from data processing to supporting internal information management, areas of responsibility that provide overall support to the day-to-day functioning of the international secretariat.

-Amr is Finance Officer for Grants, supporting the financial dimension of the Foundations' grant support to Civil Society.
+Amr is Finance Officer, supporting the financial dimension of the Foundation including the Young Mediterranean Voices Action Grant and core functions.
 Holding a Bachelor’s degree in commerce, started his career as an auditor in KPMG in 2007, for over 5 years in the field he has accumulated an impressive experience in both internal and external auditing in several business sectors.
 He joined the Anna Lindh Foundation in 2012, and has been engaged in a wide range of operations from the landmark MED FORUM and Foundation 10th Anniversary conference to areas of grant support.

 Mediterranean Forum (MED FORUM) Director